EngBahadin/frontend-uniFood/README.md

 # Uni Food Frontend

 Welcome to the Uni Food frontend project!
 This application is built with **TypeScript** and **Next.js**.
-Follow the steps below to set up and run the project locally.
+Follow the steps below to set up and run the project locally .

 ## Prerequisites